MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 #### Return `resultArray`

-With all three qubits measured and the results added to `resultArray`, we are safe to reset and deallocate the qubits as before.
+With all three qubits measured and the results added to `resultArray`, you are safe to reset and deallocate the qubits as before.
 To return the measurements, insert:

 ```qsharp